lucasPV/CCL/README.md

 ### 1) Metric Learning Pre-training with SupCon

-As an initial step, as described in the paper, it is required to run a pre-training of 10 epochs with the original SupCon loss to obtain the initial weights and other structures required for the next step.
+As an initial step, as described in the paper, a pre-training of 10 epochs with the original SupCon loss is required to obtain the initial weights and other structures needed for the next step.
 The code to generate these output structures is not yet available in this repository.
 To facilitate the reproducibility of the results, all those used in the paper can be downloaded here: [Google Drive](https://drive.google.com/drive/folders/1SZWqGE1zDtS1U1SBOzX08uB__uYOgs75?usp=sharing).
 Below there is an explanation of each:
 * **splits**: These files specify the division of each split for each dataset.
 They contain the image path of each image in the split.
 For convenience, they also include the labels of each image in string format.
 * **pre-trained weights**: These are the weights obtained as the output of the pre-training stage.
 * **ranked lists**: These refer to the neighborhood sets.
 They contain the top-k closest neighbors of each image in the training set.